 How to Negotiate Salary for Your Next Career Move

-A salary negotiation is difficult to talk about, because it involves balancing what consider your worth and the amount an employer believes they’re able to pay.
-If done properly it can result in positive for both sides that results in a better salary for the employee and greater engagement of the employee in their job.
-Learn how to bargain your salary in confidence.
+A salary negotiation can be an extremely difficult process, since it involves balancing what you consider your worth and what an employer thinks they can afford.
+If it’s done right, it can be positive for both parties that results in a better salary for the employee as well as greater satisfaction for the employees in their work.
+Learn how to negotiate your salary confidently.

-- Before you negotiate your salary make sure you research market rates as well as industry standards to ensure that your salary request is realistic.
+- Before you negotiate your salary study market rates and industry standards to confirm that your salary offer is fair.

-- Gather information through the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Collect information through the networking of colleagues, using online resources like LinkedIn Salary and Glassdoor, and reaching out to professional networks.

-- Prepare talking points ahead of time, including education and certificates and years of relevant experiences, achievements and results with a unique set of skills and abilities, industry expertise, and the potential for further training.
+- Create talking points ahead of time, including education and accreditation as well as years of relevant experiences, achievements and results and unique skills capabilities, knowledge of the industry, and the potential for further training.

-- During negotiations, be assured and confident but remain flexible and open.
-Bring out tangible results you’ve achieved in your previous positions.
+- During the negotiation, you must be confident and clear, but be flexible and open-minded.
+Highlight tangible results that you achieved in your previous positions.

 Do your research

-Before entering into any salary negotiation, you need to conduct thorough research on market rates and industry standards to make sure that your salary proposal is realistic.
-Things that may affect this include levels of experience level, company size and geographical location. (?).
-One way to gather information is to make connections with your colleagues or those in your chosen job field.
+Prior to entering any salary negotiation, you need to conduct thorough research on the market and standards in the industry to make sure that your salary proposal is realistic.
+Things that may affect the amount you are offered could be your experience level, company size and geographical location. (?).
+A great method of gathering information is to network with colleagues or others in your chosen job field.

 Research Online

-With the help of some online resources such as [LinkedIn SalaryUtilizing some of the online resources, such as [LinkedIn Salary (https http://www. linkedin. https://www.linkedin.com/salary) and [Glassdoor] (https http://www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can obtain a an extensive view of the benchmarking range of salaries companies pay for the same role which will gives you an idea of current market rate plus few other elements that are related to a job.
+With the help of some online resources such as [LinkedIn Salarywith the help of certain online resources such as [LinkedIn Salary] (https: //www. linkedin. http://www.linkedin.com/salary) and [Glassdoorglassdoor (https: //www. glassdoor. com/Salaries/index. http://www.salaries.com/index.html) you can get an additional perspective on the salary range that benchmarking that companies offer for the exact job.
+This gives you an idea of current market prices and also other facets of a job.

-Get insight from talking to people who have had similar roles, or reaching out through the professional networks as well as brainstorming members within professional organizations.
+Get insight from talking to friends who have held similar roles or reaching out via professional networks and brainstorming with members within professional organizations.

-Preparing for any negotiations is always a good time spent.
-You’ll feel much more confident when making your case if you are prepared with a specific list of points to discuss before the deadline.
+The time spent in preparing for a negotiations is always a good time spent.
+You’ll be more confident when the presentation of your case if are prepared with a specific outline of your talking points ahead of time.

-Here are a few examples of what you might want to think about to include in your salary negotiation:
+Here are a few instances of items you might want to think about during your salary negotiation:

 - Education & certification